Erwin Stresemann: Berlin

 In 1920 he succeeded Anton Reichenow (in his seventies) as curator of ornithology at the Zoological Museum in Berlin, a position he stayed in until his retirement in 1961.
 The surprise appointment was through Kükenthal's influence.
 He attended meetings of the Deutsche Ornithologen-Gesellschaft where he was known for his argumentation.
 He proved himself as a person of wide reading and immense knowledge.
 His first student was Bernard Rensch.
 This was followed by Theodor Elsässer who studied iridescent feathers for his doctorate.
 This was followed by Ernst Mayr on zoogeography, Ernst Schüz on the evolution of powder down, Wilhelm Meise on systematics, Emil Kattinger and Fritz Frank.
 They pursued diverse topics in ornithology.
 He was made professor in 1930 and from 1946 to 1961 he was tenured professor at the Humboldt University of Berlin.
 In November 1935, Stresemann was invited to Yale University by Leonard Cutler Sanford and was offered a position there.
 Stresemann however felt that he belonged to Berlin.
 He wrote that he could have worked there but could not live there.
 During the war years from 1941, he ensured that the 40,000 bird skins and rare books were safely stored in an underground locker.
 They were safely restored after the war.
 He also kept up communication with European ornithologists who became German prisoners of war such as David Bannerman.
 He ensured that they obtained the latest research papers as well.
 During his career, he worked continuously on several areas of ornithology and maintained a broad interest that allowed him to produce a major treatise on the history and development of the field of ornithology.
 Towards the 1960s he recognized his own weaknesses in not understanding the applications of statistics in ornithology or the biochemical approaches to systematics.
 At this point, he shifted focus, along with his second wife Vesta, to the study of the patterns of moults in birds.
 The Frank M. Chapman Memorial Fund allowed him to examine bird collections around the world to study moult.
 In his 1966 work dedicated to Oskar Heinroth, he examined moulting patterns and sought to see if there were phylogenetic patterns in them and concluded that they did not show any clear relationship.
 He found several other biological traits that seemed to influence moult, at least of the flight feathers.
 He was decorated with GDR Patriotic Order of Merit.
 In the 1960s and 70s he and his wife were provided special permissions to pass through the Berlin wall at any time to visit the Zoological Museum.

+When the Natural History Museum in London established their ornithology collections at Tring in July 1972, Stresemann and his wife were special invitees at the inauguration.